Keyboard shortcuts

 $EDITOR ~/dotfiles/home/dot_codex/create_config.toml

-$EDITOR ~/dotfiles/home/dot_codex/rules/default.rules
+$EDITOR ~/dotfiles/home/dot_codex/rules/dotfiles.rules

 chezmoi apply